iVis-at-Bilkent/cytoscape.js-edge-editing/README.md

       moveSelectedAnchorsOnKeyEvents: function () {
           return true;
       },
-      // this function handles reconnection of the edge, if undefined simply connect edge to its new source/target
+      // Can be a function or boolean.
+If `false`, edge reconnection won't be active.
+If `true`, connects edge to its new source/target as usual.
-      // handleReconnectEdge (newSource.id(), newTarget.id(), edge.data())
+      // If a function is given, the function will be called with parameters: newSource.id(), newTarget.id(), edge.data()
-      handleReconnectEdge: undefined,
+      handleReconnectEdge: true,
       // this function checks validation of the edge and its new source/target
       validateEdge: function (edge, newSource, newTarget) {
          return 'valid';